Q. What is the SAT test, who should take the test, and how can I register for the test?

 Q. What is the Dual Enrollment program?

-A. Dual Enrollment is a cooperative program with Massachusetts state colleges, universities, and community colleges enabling high school students to enroll in tuition-free college courses while still in high school.
-After successful completion of a Dual Enrollment course, students will receive college credit on their high school transcript.
-(These credits cannot replace required high school credits.)
+A. Dual Enrollment is a cooperative program with the Massachusetts universities and community colleges enabling high school students to enroll in tuition-free or reduced-tuition college courses while still in high school.
+After successful completion of a Dual Enrollment course, students will receive college credit.
+These credits cannot replace required high school credits.
 Enrollment is on a space-available basis.
 Classes may be taken only after regular school hours.

 Q. What is my permanent high school transcript, and how do I request a copy of it?